Post

 # Pull the official Docker registry image

-docker pull registry:2
+docker image pull registry:2

 # Save the image to a tar file